ilyess-sellami/BlueTeam-Handbook/README.md

 ## 📊 SIEM (Security Information and Event Management)

+SIEM focuses on collecting, analyzing, and correlating security logs from multiple sources.
+SOC analysts use SIEM tools to detect, investigate, and respond to threats, enabling centralized monitoring and alerting across the organization.

 ### ❓ What is a SIEM and how does it work?
 A **SIEM** collects, correlates, and analyzes security events from multiple sources in real-time.
 It helps SOC teams **detect, investigate, and respond** to threats efficiently.